 With all this in mind, it’s important to maximize where and how you present your QR code to your customer throughout your establishment.
 There are several standard and creative ways to display and market your QR code around your restaurant or bar.

-The Nine Best Ways to Display Your QR Code
+The Eight Best Ways to Display Your QR Code

 A classic option, posters can get a bit pricey, but they’re excellent vehicles for displaying a QR code.
 Your best bet here is if you’re already printing a poster to promote something else—an event, happy hour, etc. Just stick your QR code on there!
 As another bonus, posters allow you to get super creative.
 Create something colorful and eye-catching.
 Pro tip: Make sure you print your QR code big enough for people to actually notice.